shawlab-moffitt/CSEminer-manuscript/2_exon_prioritization/README.md

 ## 2.1.
 Downloading of the references and input files.
 ## 2.2.
 Calculate the Exon Enrichment Scores.
 ## 2.3.
 Merge Exon Scores from Solid and Brain Tumors.
 ## 2.4.
-Annotate Alternative Spliced Exons.
+Annotate Putatively Spliced Exons.

 # 2.1 Setting up the user environment
 Procedure to download the required files.